schteve/quadtree-image/README.md

 Some might use this as a form of image compression, but -- *Marge voice* -- I just think they're neat.

 Now with animations!
-These start to 'shimmer' because gifs have a limited color palette.
-Some other animated format would be better.
+These can be either gifs, or animated PNGs.
+Gifs are a bit more limited, they start to 'shimmer' because the file format has a limited color palette.
 Gifs can also take a very long time to encode, apparently due to the palette calculations once the image uses more than 256 colors.
-Resizing them helps make the encode (and final file size) manageable.
+Animated PNG encodes much more quickly and avoids the shimmer.
+For both formats, resizing them improves the code speed and final file size.

+Output format is auto-selected using the output file extension.

 # Examples